 My only minor complaint with the layout at Green Tree is that the par-3s are kind of blah.
 The 14th is kind of fun with a downhill tee shot, but the others are rather flat, boring and uninspiring, in my opinion.
 Seems like they could have done more with these particular holes given the terrain.

 Regarding conditions, my expectations were a little low after all the GK reviews I had read this year, but I was pleasantly surprised.
 The tee boxes were excellent, very lush and level.
 The fairways and rough were a little spotty, but more green and lush than I would have expected this time of year out there.
-They are a bit shaggy, so there’s not much rollout on drives.
+They were a bit shaggy, so there’s not much rollout on drives.
 There were still many patchy/thin/brown areas, too, but everything was plenty playable and very nice to hit from fairly fluffy lies.

 One negative was that there were a lot of divots out there and my cart had no sand/divot mix bottle or holder.
 I did notice one of my playing partners’ carts had a bottle attached, but the other guy’s didn’t.
 So it seemed only a select few carts actually had holders and bottles, which is unfortunate.
 With shaggy fairways and soft turf, divots were plentiful.
-The greens played very nicely, soft on approaches and pretty smooth on putts, running at medium speeds.
+The greens played very nicely—soft on approaches and pretty smooth on putts, running at medium speeds.
 It did seem there were a couple different grasses growing on the greens together and they may have been top-dressed with some kind of herbicide or fertilizer, but it didn’t affect playability at all.
 The couple of bunkers I was in were solid—similar coarse, but deep enough sand as found at Hesperia.

 Another negative of Green Tree is the cart paths.
 They are a mess and need to be completely replaced around the tees and greens.
 Either that, or they need some serious off-road tires and shocks installed on the carts (which would be fitting in the high desert)!